michaelt0802/Actors-and-IMDB-Analysis/README.md

-Using Postgres-SQL to anaylze and experiment on relationships between Actors and reviews on IMDB.
+Using PostgreSQL to anaylze and experiment on relationships between Actors and reviews on IMDB.

 # Actors-and-IMDB-Analysis